cmatsuoka/sr-port/README.rst

 * Ported code should be resolution-independent.

-* IDEA: original bitmap art can be upscaled with 4xbrz.
+* Pixel art upscaled with 4xbrz.

 * IDEA: make ported DIS code interface to libxmp to get music information.